 The origin of the Minorca chicken is not known.
 They may have originated in Africa and were taken to Spain by the Moors, as it was sometimes referred to as the “Moorish fowl”; or they may have been taken from Italy to Spain by the Romans.
 In any case, the Minorca breed takes its name for the Island of Minorca off the coast of Spain in the Mediterranean where they were once found in large numbers.
 Fowls of this type were also widely distributed throughout the region known as Castile, the tablelands north of Madrid.

-The Minorca chicken came to America from England.
-We know that the breed was imported into England by Sir Thomas Acland in 1834.
-But we also know that it was to be found in Devon and Cornwall before this time, possibly as early as 1780.
+We know that the breed was imported into England by Sir Thomas Acland in 1834, and that it was found in Devon and Cornwall before this time, possibly as early as 1780.
 Minorca chickens were imported into America in 1884 by Mr. J.J.
-Fultz of Mount Vernon, OH.
-White Minorca chickens were imported the following year by Francis A. Mortimer, PA.
-In America, rose comb versions of the Minorca chicken were developed, the first of these by George H. Northup of Raceville, NY, around 1900.
+Fultz of Mount Vernon, Ohio.
+White Minorca chickens were imported the following year by Francis A. Mortimer of Pennsylvania.
+In America, a rose comb version of the Minorca chicken was developed by George H. Northup of Raceville, New York around 1900.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.